auth-xyz/clicky/docs/README.md

 - Takes 4 arguments, the name of the argument, its alias, if its required or not, and the description of the argument.
 The `clicky::add_arguments()` method is a convenience method that allows you to add multiple arguments at once.

-`clicky::add_flag(const std::string& name, const std::string& alias, bool required, const std::string& description)` - `method`
+`clicky::add_option(const std::string& name, const std::string& alias, bool required, const std::string& description)` - `method`
-- Takes 4 arguments, the name of the flag, its alias, its default value (either true or false), and the description of the flag.
-The `clicky::add_flags()` method is a convenience method that allows you to add multiple flags at once.
+- Takes 4 arguments, the name of the option, its alias, its default value (either true or false), and the description of the option.
+The `clicky::add_options()` method is a convenience method that allows you to add multiple options at once.

-`clicky::set_prefix(const std::vector<std::string>& arg_prefixes, const std::vector<std::string>& flag_prefixes)` - `method`
+`clicky::set_prefix(const std::vector<std::string>& arg_prefixes, const std::vector<std::string>& option_prefixes)` - `method`
-- Takes 2 arguments, the prefixes for arguments and flags.
+- Takes 2 arguments, the prefixes for arguments and options.
 See `examples/02.cpp` for a better understanding

 `clicky::parse(int argc, char* argv[])` - `method`
 - Takes 2 arguments, the argc and argv of the program.
 Does all the heavy lifting.